munlicode/content-poster/README.md

 ### \#\#\# Automated Scheduling

-A helper script automatically sets up the scheduled tasks for both posting and token refreshing.
+A helper script is included to automatically set up scheduled tasks for both posting and token refreshing.

   * **To add the scheduled jobs:**
     ```bash